-- Prospective students are subject to an annual personality screening as arranged by the particular school. - A minimum average mark of 65% for Psychology as major subject is required.

-c) A student should take all the modules.
+- Prospective students are subject to a selection process including an academic and- personality screening as arranged by the particular school. - A minimum average mark of 65% for Psychology as major subject is required. - c) A student must take all the modules.

-V.7.1.5.3.4 Compilation of the curriculum: (102 162 - G638V)
+V.7.1.5.3.4 Compilation of the curriculum: (102 162 - G638V) (phasing out)